tarwn/lessthandot-hugo/blogs/content/posts/2012-04-27-continuous-delivery-adding-static-analysis.md

 I've told Simian to run against all *.cs files in my project directory, excluding the sample data file that is used to generate a sample Entity Framework model.
 At the tail end I force it to return an exit code of 0 so the job will continue to run the later steps and post-build analysis.
 Simian will helpfully return a failure exit code when it finds violations, but that's not useful for this case.

-In the “post-build Action” section, I've provided the path to the output file Simian creates:
+In the "post-build Action" section, I've provided the path to the output file Simian creates:

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/Analysis_Simian_PostBuild.png" title="Analysis - Simian - Post Build" /><br /> Analysis – Simian – Post Build